-To conduct its holistic evaluation of each body, the Task Force discussed each of the 115 active bodies over five meetings, organized by broad policy area.
+To conduct its holistic evaluation, the Task Force discussed each of the 115 active bodies over five meetings, organized by broad policy area.
 In these meetings, the Task Force discussed each body holistically and then voted on whether to recommend keeping, modifying, combining, or eliminating each.

-For some decisions, Task Force members requested staff collect additional information prior to taking a final vote.
+For some decisions, Task Force members requested additional information prior to taking a final vote.
 The Task Force revisited these conversations from November 2025 through January 2026.